-Petit Meslier — Nearly Extinct
+Petit Meslier: Nearly Extinct

-The Strangest of the Strange
+The Strangest of the Rare

 Character

 What makes Petit Meslier special: extremely high natural acidity that even surpasses Chardonnay.
 Add to that floral, almost perfumed aromas and a green, herbal note.
-The variety ripens late and is low-yielding — reasons why it almost disappeared.
+The variety ripens late and is low yielding, reasons why it almost disappeared.

 In detail, Petit Meslier shows an aromatic profile that is unique in Champagne:

-• Green notes — Freshly cut grass, herbs, sometimes a hint of mint
+• Green notes, Freshly cut grass, herbs, sometimes a hint of mint

-• Citrus — More intense than Chardonnay, with an almost bitter grapefruit note
+• Citrus, More intense than Chardonnay, with an almost bitter grapefruit note

-Why Petit Meslier is Ideal for Sparkling Wine
+Why Petit Meslier is ideal for sparkling wine

-Where to Find Petit Meslier
+Where to find Petit Meslier

 Most remaining Petit Meslier plantings are in the Côte des Bar and scattered locations on the Côte des Blancs.
-Some growers have deliberately preserved old parcels with mixed plantings where Petit Meslier stands alongside Chardonnay and Pinot Blanc.
+Some winemakers have deliberately preserved old parcels with mixed plantings where Petit Meslier stands alongside Chardonnay and Pinot Blanc.

 Varietal Petit Meslier